Donington le Heath Manor House Museum: History

-The Digby Family: Recussant Catholics and the Gunpowder Plot
+Digby family: Recussant Catholics and the Gunpowder Plot

 Donington le Heath Manor House was tenanted by members of the Digby family from the early 15th century and they owned the site and its lands from the 1530s until 1627.
 The Digby's main seat was at Tilton on the Hill in east Leicestershire, but they held land in many other parishes.

 Sir John Digby fought at the Bosworth Battlefield in 1485 for Henry Tudor.
 When Henry defeated King Richard III and became King Henry VII he would have rewarded his supporters and it may be the case that he gave back the lands that the Digbys had lost in 1462 for their opposition to the Yorkist King Edward IV.

 In the early 1600s the property was owned by John Digby of Seaton.
 John was a known recusant Catholic and he and his family were regularly fined and excommunicated from the Church of England.
 While John himself had been imprisoned in the Tower of London under suspicion of involvement n the Babington Plot against Elizabeth I, his nephew, Sir Everard Digby, had moved away having married a wealthy heiress in Buckinghamshire and had become a friend of Robert Catesby, the leader of the Gunpowder Plotters.

 Sir Everard was asked to raise a Midlands rebellion after the Plotters had blown up Parliament and he was intending to kidnap the Princess Elizabeth, James I's daughter, from Coombe Abbey.
 He was hung drawn and quartered in 1606 for being one of the Catholic Plotters.
 John Digby died in 1627 and the Donington site was divided up between two families.